-As an example of the use of MD simulations, we describe here the characterization of the BLUF domain of the AppA protein (AppA-BLUF) for which two contrasting structures were found, 22,23 suggesting that different experimental conditions influence the obtained structure.
-The two structures differ in the geometry and composition of the active site (Figure 2).
-22,23 The structure by Anderson et al. features a Trp in the flavin binding pocket, making a hydrogen bond with the amide oxygen of the conserved Gln.
-22 On the other hand the structure by Jung et al. 23 has a Met in the active site, and the
+As an example of the use of MD simulations, we describe here the characterization of the BLUF domain of the AppA protein (AppA-BLUF) for which two contrasting structures were found, suggesting that different experimental conditions influence the obtained structure.

+The two structures differ in the structure and composition of the active site (Figure 2).
+The structure by Anderson et al. features a Trp in the flavin binding pocket, making a hydrogen bond with the amide oxygen of the conserved Gln.
+On the other hand the structure by Jung et al. has a Met in the active site, and the Gln shows the opposite orientation.
+It is important to note that the orientation of the Gln amide group cannot be directly determined by the X-ray map at the resolution of the experiments, but it was deduced on the basis of hydrogen bonds with the neighboring residues.
+Finally, a structural ensemble deduced from NMR distance restraints suggested yet another organization of the active site.

-Fig. 2.
-Structure and NMR spectroscopy of AppA-BLUF. (a,b) Crystal structures of AppA-BLUF. (a) Trp{in} structure by Anderson et al. (PDB 1YRX)22; (b) Met{in} structure by Jung et al. (PDB 2IYG).23 The active-site residues and the FMN cofactor are represented as bonds. (c,d) Representative structures of the active site of the (c) Trp{in} and (d) Met{in} structures obtained from the MD simulations of Ref.45 (see text).
-The HD22 proton of Asn45 is highlighted with a red star. (e,f) Comparison between the calculated and experimental43 chemical shifts for (e) Trp{in} and (f) Met{in} structures.
-The HD22 proton of Asn45 is highlighted with a red star.
-Panels (e,f) are adapted from Ref.45 from NMR distance restraints suggested yet another organization of the active site.43 adopted, while for others the initial Gln orientation remained stable.
-Later, some of us performed μ s MD simulations and observed a rotation of the GIn side chain.45 Interestingly, the Gln initially experiences very fast interconversion between the two orientations, and stabilizes only after hundreds of ns in the same orientation as found in the Jung structure.
-This observation can be explained by the presence of a hidden conformational variable that slowly relaxes from the crystal structure towards the freeenergy minimum sampled in the MDs.
+MD simulations on the two structures were performed by several research groups, with contradicting results.36-38 Some groups observed a rotation of the key Gln residue starting from the Anderson structure, with no preferential orientation adopted, while for others the initial Gln orientation remained stable.
+Later, some of us performed $\mu$ s MD simulations and observed a rotation of the Gln side chain.
+Interestingly, the Gln initially experiences very fast interconversion between the two orientations, and stabilizes only after hundreds of ns in the same orientation as found in the Jung structure.
+This observation can be explained by the presence of a hidden conformational variable that slowly relaxes from the crystal structure towards the free-energy minimum sampled in the MDs.
 Thus, the Gln side chain experiences a time-dependent potential that initially allows the Anderson-like orientation of Gln, but eventually stabilizes the opposite orientation (Figure 2).
 The MD simulations also unequivocally show that Gln rotation in AppA-BLUF is a fast motion, and easily adapts to the conformation of the rest of the protein.
 On the other hand, the position of the residue (Trp or Met) inside the binding pocket of either structure remains stable in the MD simulations, suggesting that both conformations represent at least metastable states.
-This example clearly demonstrates the need of μ sscale MD simulations for characterizing the structure of photoreceptors.
+This example clearly demonstrates the need of $\mu$ s-scale MD simulations for characterizing the structure of photoreceptors.
 In fact, only in this time scale it becomes clear which motions are slow, and thus determine distinct states in the photoreceptor's conformational landscape.
 Furthermore, such long simulations allow excluding unrealistic structures (such as the Anderson X-ray structure) from consideration when simulating spectroscopic signatures.